jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ### Build Confidence

-You want to build confidence in whatever you learning.
+You want to build confidence in whatever you're learning.
 This will make you feel comfortable using your new knowledge.

 In the case of TypeScript, you want to build **TypeScript Confidence**.
 There are various ways to do this including: